xhedit/quantkit/README.md

 # Notes

 Still in beta.
 Llama.cpp offloading is probably not going to work on your platform unless you uninstall llama-cpp-conv and reinstall it with the proper build flags.
-Look at the llama-cpp-python documentation and follow the revelant command but replace llama-cpp-python with llama-cpp-conv.
+Look at the llama-cpp-python documentation and follow the relevant command but replace llama-cpp-python with llama-cpp-conv.